protocol/research-website/content/posts/RNL-review/index.md

 #### ResNetLab on (Virtual) Tour 2020

 We have built a half-day tutorial to introduce the DWeb, the IPFS ecosystem, the IPFS architecture and its supporting protocols, and the high-level design decisions of the Filecoin network.
-In 2020, we have travelled virtually to multiple conferences and other academic events to bring the exciting projects we're working on and invite great researchers to collaborate with us.
+In 2020, we have participated in multiple conferences and other academic events to discuss the exciting projects we're working on and invite great researchers to collaborate with us.

 The tutorial is primarily composed of lecture material, and many of our tutorials have been very interactive.
 In 2021, we are enhancing the tutorial with hands-on sessions, so it will be even more exciting for students and researchers with a passion to tinker as they learn.